Implementation overview

 Analyze traffic trends in Analytics and Search Console

-If both impressions and clicks are dropping on a specific page, something shifted.
-Your ranking slipped, a competitor jumped above you, or the search intent changed and your page no longer matches what people want.
-Go to the Pages tab, click into that page, and check which queries are declining.
+Start with impressions.
+If impressions are rising but clicks aren't following, your content is showing up but not getting clicked — that's a title or meta description problem, not a ranking problem.
+If both impressions and clicks are dropping on a specific page, something changed: your ranking slipped, a competitor jumped above you, or the search intent shifted and your page no longer matches what people want.
+Pull up that page in the Pages tab and check which queries are declining.

 How to do it on Webflow?